The Story of More (Adapted for Young Adults)

 —Thomas Edison to Henry Ford and Harvey Firestone (1931)

-But that’s not all.
-Back in 1969, the Norwegian explorer Bernt Balchen noticed a thinning trend in the ice that covered the North Pole.
-He warned his colleagues that the Arctic Ocean was melting into an open sea and that this could change weather patterns such that farming would become impossible in North America ten to twenty years hence.
-The New York Times picked up the story, and Balchen was promptly shouted down by Walter Whittmann of the U.S. Navy, who had seen no evidence of thinning during his monthly airplane flights over the pole.
+In 1969, more than half a century ago, the Norwegian explorer Bernt Balchen noticed a thinning trend in the ice that covered the North Pole.
+He warned his colleagues that the Arctic Ocean was melting into an open sea.
+The New York Times picked up the story, and Walter Wittmann of the US Navy immediately disagreed: he had seen no evidence of thinning during his monthly airplane flights over the pole.

-Let’s go back to 1969 for a moment, back when Balchen was fighting with Whittmann and Hubbert was still on his soapbox.
+Let’s go back to 1969 for a moment, back when Balchen was fighting with Wittmann.
 I don’t remember 1969 personally, but, like every year, it was full of beginnings and endings, problems and solutions, equal to any that had gone before or have come since.

 Most of the trees you see out your window were barely seeds in 1969.
 Wal-Mart Stores, Inc., was incorporated in 1969 and has since become the world’s largest private employer.
 Sesame Street premiered in 1969 and went on to teach millions of children how to count and spell.
 Big things started out as small things, then grew to change the world.